jupyterlab/extension-examples/advanced/server-extension/README.md

 }
 ```

-The part responsible to server static content with a `StaticFileHandler` handler
+The part responsible to serve static content with a `StaticFileHandler` handler
 is the following:

 ```py